Family Law Attorney in Pennsylvania | Cordell & Cordell

 Pennsylvania Practice Areas

-Divorce can be the most trying period in a man’s life.
-Our divorce attorneys focus entirely on men’s divorce, child custody, paternity, modification and other Pennsylvania divorce law issues.
+Divorce can be the most trying period in a person’s life.
+Our divorce attorneys focus entirely on divorce, child custody, paternity, modification and other Pennsylvania divorce law issues.

-To schedule an appointment, call 1-866-DADS-LAW or your local office.
+To schedule an appointment, call 1-866-323-7529 or your local office.
 Explore answers to frequently asked questions about divorce in Pennsylvania.

 Frequently Asked Pennsylvania Questions